 Meet Revv: with plenty of document templates crafted by real-life professionals, you no longer have to painstakingly create a unique document for each aspect of your business.
 Revv offers We offer templates for everything from employment agreements, contracts, and proposals to business plans that are sure to succeed.
 Revv also makes it We make it easy for you and your clients to sign documents.

 Once you pick a template that suits your needs, you can make it yours.
-Revv offers features like text boxes, easily rearranging images, and charts or graphs.
+Revv offers features like text boxes, easily rearranging images, charts, or graphs, and simplified workflows.

 After you’ve personalized your document, all you need to do is add the recipient’s information, and the document will be sent straight to their inbox for them to sign electronically.
 The signing process is as easy as possible, and Revv even provides timestamps so you know exactly when the document was received and signed.